listinvest/goransom-1/README.md

 I made this program for educational purposes; there's no harm intended.
 Ransomware is more and more in the media and that triggered my curiosity.

 ### How goransom works
 It iterates through the Windows filesystem, looking for files.
-Goransom opens the file, encrypts its contents with AES-GCM 256, and continues to the next file.
-A POST request to the 'decryption' service will be made, containing the AES key encrypted with RSA.
+Goransom opens the file, encrypts its content with AES-GCM 256, and continues to the next file.
+In addition, a POST request to the decryption API will be made to ensure that the victim can decrypt his machine after the victim paid the right amount.

+The decryption API generates machine-specific executables for victims.
+This executable is responsible for decrypting the victim's filesystem.

 So, the flow is like this:
 1. Encrypt the AES key with RSA